gbikhazi20/pref-signaling/README.md

 The code in this repo attempts to simulate this experiment using Q-learning agents in Python.

 To get started, you'll need to clone and install all the dependencies.
-If you use the [uv package manager](https://docs.astral.sh/uv/) (which I would recommend), you can simply clone this repo and `uv run sim.py`:
+If you use the [uv package manager](https://docs.astral.sh/uv/) (which I recommend), you can simply clone this repo and `uv run sim.py`:

 ```
 $ git clone git@github.com:gbikhazi20/propose-with-a-rose.git